 Another thing I love about my Apera PH700 meter is it runs on wall current instead of batteries.
 My previous meters all ran on batteries, and would shut off automatically while I was still metering.
 Plus, they used up batteries quickly, which cost me extra money.

-I’m saving up my money to get a completely different Apera meter—the PH850-SL portable.
-It comes with a spear-tip pH probe backed by Swiss sensor technologies, which enables nutrients solution pH testing and direct test of soil or rockwool pH–you simply insert the spear-tip probe into the root zone and get the measurement.
+The PH850-SL portable is another great Apera meter.
+It comes with a spear-tip pH probe backed by Swiss sensor technologies, which enables nutrients solution pH testing and direct test of soil, coco coir or rockwool pH–you simply insert the spear-tip probe into the root zone and get the measurement.

 Those of you who have struggled like I have with measuring runoff pH, trying to create “soil slurries” to measure soil pH, and using other brands of so-called soil pH meters will rejoice at finally being able to accurately meter your root zone.

-For those of you with other brands of pH meters who feel your pH meter and garden performance are acceptable, I urge you to try the pH700 or the 850 and find out what you’re missing.
+For those of you with other brands of pH meters who feel your pH meter and garden performance are acceptable, I urge you to try Apera Grostar meters and make a comparison.

 In a greedy world where most pH meter companies are making generically inferior units that don’t give precise measurements, refusing to honor warranties, and interested only in profits, Apera is a sincere, ethical company owned and run by people dedicated to ensuring that you have the most accurate pH measurements possible.

-Their world-class, reliable, innovative meters will increase your grow room success, lower your gardening stress, and put the joy back into pH monitoring and adjusting!
-The entire grow team here at Growing Marijuana Perfectly is united in encouraging you to contact Apera and tell them what kind of growing style and system you have, and get the meter(s) they recommend for you.
-It’s a wise investment that definitely pays off for you and your marijuana plants.
+Contact Apera and tell them what kind of growing style and system you have, and get the meter(s) they recommend for you.
+Their technical advisor Mike is a very pleasant, smart, helpful person, and Apera Grostar meters are a wise investment that definitely pays off for you and your marijuana plants.